brookedolny/Encryption/aes/README.md

 Thus, we can circumvent the need for an IV by appending a random "garbage" block to the beginning of the message, and discarding it upon decryption.
-Since decrypting the message only depends on the previous ciphertext, and the "garbage" block is not part of the plaintext,one can obtain the original plaintext without communicating an initalization vector!
+Since decrypting the message only depends on the previous ciphertext, and the "garbage" block is not part of the plaintext, one can obtain the original plaintext without communicating an initalization vector!